marcelpetrick/DevNotes/BeenThereSeenThat/20230515_Data_Science_on_AWS_Generative_AI_PEFT_and_RLHF_Intelligent_Doc_Processing_RL_with_Ray_and_SageMaker/README.md

 # 2 application example: portfolio optimization
 * creating an agent to refresh the portfolio based on a budget, etc.
 ![](img04.png)
-* in reality there are some constraints, like budget, transaction costs, available items (in yoru own portfolio)
+* in reality there are some constraints, like budget, transaction costs, available items (in your own portfolio)
 ![](img05.png)
 * get the optimal chain of actions
 * agent can observe the environment